MysteryPancake/Phomeme/README.md

 # Phomeme
-This project will be public sooner or later.
+This thing will become public once it works easily and gets enough interest.